Google Logo

 What is the difference between dirt biking and motocross?

 Many people interested in motocross and new to the sport are unsure of the difference between dirt biking and motocross.
 Essentially, dirt biking is a more general term encompassing motocross and other types of recreational, off-road riding.
 While motocross typically takes place on a purpose-built track, dirt biking refers to riding in any off-road environment.
-Many motocross enthusiasts will participate in recreational riding off the track and we riders often use the terms interchangeably.
+Many motocross enthusiasts will participate in recreational riding off the track, and riders often use the terms interchangeably.

 Why take out specialist motocross insurance?